janusboandersen/dsp/README.md

 # Digital Signal Processing :rocket:
-Different fun and cool cases of applied DSP and image processing
+Different fun and cool cases of applied DSP and image processing.

-**The cases**

 __DSP__:
 - 1.4.
 Analysis of ECG data for use in diagnosis, looking at RR-intervals in the time domain and heart-rate-variability (HRV) via the frequency domain :heart: